tapfortap/Documentation/plugins/unity.md

 Help make this documentation better.
 Head to https://github.com/tapfortap/Documentation fork the repo and update Unity.md

 ##  Preamble
-This Unity plugin was built and tested against Unity 3.5 and tested againts 4.0.
+This Unity plugin was built and tested against Unity 3.5 and tested against 4.0.

 ### Minimum Requirements